 Mike Stoker, Ian Maynard, Joanne Butt, Kate Hays and Paul Hughes

-In previous research, multiple demands and consequences were manipulated simultaneously to examine methods for pressure training (PT) (Stoker et al., 2017).
+In previous research, multiple demands and consequences were manipulated simultaneously to examine methods for pressure training.
 Building on literature, in this study a single demand or consequence stressor was manipulated in isolation.
-Specifically, in a matched, within-subject design, six international shooters (M age = 28.67) performed a shooting task whilst exposed to a single demand (task, performer, environmental) or consequence (reward, forfeit, judgment) stressor.
-Perceived pressure, anxiety (intensity and direction), and performance was measured.
-Compared to baseline, manipulating demands did not affect pressure or anxiety.
+Specifically, in a matched within-subject design, 6 international shooters (mean age 28.67 yr) performed a shooting task while exposed to a single demand (task, performer, environmental) or consequence (reward, forfeit, judgment) stressor.
+Perceived pressure, anxiety (intensity and direction), and performance were measured.
+Compared with baseline, manipulating demands did not affect pressure or anxiety.
 In contrast, pressure and cognitive anxiety significantly increased when judgment or forfeit consequence stressors were introduced.
 Thus, the findings lack support for manipulating demands but strongly support introducing consequences when pressure training.
-Compared to baseline, the judgment stressor also created debilitative anxiety.
+Compared with baseline, the judgment stressor also created debilitative anxiety.
 Hence, in terms of introducing a single stressor, judgment appeared most impactful and may be most effective for certain athlete populations.

 Philip D. Imholte, Jedediah E. Blanton and Michelle M. McAlarnen

-The purpose of this study was to crystalize a single case of informal athlete leadership in minor league baseball (MiLB) during the 2015 season.
+The purpose of this study was to crystalize a single case of informal athlete leadership in Minor League Baseball (MiLB) during the 2015 season.
 Teammates and coaches of a Class A MiLB team voted for the highlighted participant as the best athlete leader on the team.
-The first author conducted eight individual semi-structured interviews with the highlighted participant, two coaches, and five teammates.
-Using Interpretative Phenomenological Analysis and open-ended prompts based on leadership and athlete literature, the first author learned about the highlighted participant’s emergence as leader on a team without formal leadership titles.
-Findings revealed four main themes: (a) navigating personal on-the-field failure, (b) fulfilling others’ expectations, (c) helping teammates manage emotions, and (d) fostering a fun working environment.
-Findings also indicated one foundational theme, “having a philosophy,” that grounded the four main themes.
+The first author conducted 8 individual semistructured interviews with the participant, 2 coaches, and 5 teammates.
+Using interpretative phenomenological analysis and open-ended prompts based on leadership and athlete literature, the first author learned about the highlighted participant’s emergence as a leader on a team without formal leadership titles.
+Findings revealed 4 main themes: navigating personal on-the-field failure, fulfilling others’ expectations, helping teammates manage emotions, and fostering a fun working environment.
+Findings also indicated 1 foundational theme, having a philosophy, that grounded the 4 main themes.
 Implications for athlete leadership development and future directions for athlete leadership research are discussed.

 Stewart Cotterill, Richard Cheetham and Katrien Fransen